patricklam/plam.new-webpage/content/post/20200309-second-month-in-wellington.md

 We resubmitted our JORT paper.
 Thanks for doing the heavy lifting, Dave!

 I'll put travel planning for Athens under "professional".
 Booked plane tickets and an airbnb for May-June.
-Looking forward to that collaboration!
+Looking forward to that collaboration;
+hope the global situation is stable by then.

 <figure>
 <img src="/img/20200308_temple_of_olympian_zeus_and_lycabettus_hill.jpg">